Hamid Shirvani: North Dakota University System

 At the annual retreat of the North Dakota Board of Higher Education, the board went into executive session to discuss Shirvani's job performance and related proposals.
 On June 4, 2013, the board voted to accept a proposal which would buy out the two remaining years of his employment contract at a cost estimated to be over $800,000.

-Student leaders in North Dakota have passed no confidence motions regarding Dr. Shirvani on February 23, 2013.
+Student leaders in North Dakota have passed no confidence motions regarding Shirvani on February 23, 2013.
 However, the State Board of Higher Education expressed their “wholehearted and unequivocal support” for Chancellor Shirvani.
 The State Board stated that “he has earned and fully deserves our gratitude and continued support.”
 Representative Robert Skarphol (R) from Tioga, called the students’ vote “beyond ridiculous” and “ totally inappropriate”, “Shirvani is highly qualified and honorable man”, who “brings both the knowledge and the will to the table, and it terrifies some people within the institutions and the legislators that a real expert may finally be at the helm and the playground atmosphere at some of the campuses may be replaced with one of seriousness and accountability.”
 Furthermore, “minutes show students no confidence votes politically motivated” according to the minutes of North Dakota Student Association meeting.
 This is echoed by an editorial in the Great Plains Examiner.

-On March 21, 2013, the State Board of Higher Education passed a Resolution in support of Dr. Shirvani expressing that the Board “endorses and gives its full support to the chancellor for his dedication and perseverance in endeavoring to improve the quality of public higher education in North Dakota.”
+On March 21, 2013, the State Board of Higher Education passed a Resolution in support of Shirvani expressing that the Board “endorses and gives its full support to the chancellor for his dedication and perseverance in endeavoring to improve the quality of public higher education in North Dakota.”

 At the annual retreat of the ND Board of Higher Education, the board went into executive session to discuss Shirvani's job performance and related proposals.
 At the end of that session it was announced that the board bought out the remaining two years of the employment contract at a cost of over $800,000.

 He was released from his contract on June 3, 2013.